 • data

-The loader filters raw hours to market_id at parquet scan time, then filters the remaining rows to token_id inside the JSON payload.
+For the legacy schema, the loader filters raw hours to market_id at parquet scan time, then filters the remaining rows to token_id inside the JSON payload.
+For the fixed-column schema, it filters decode(market) and asset_id, then sends the selected columns directly to the Rust PMXT converter.

-For book_snapshot, the loader decodes data with these fields:
+For book_snapshot, the loader expects the data JSON to include:

 {